-How to Contact Your Senators
+How to Contact Your Members of Congress

-See how to take more actions to support domestic and global health
+More action options to support domestic and global health

 More Ways to Get Involved

 Tuberculosis Elimination Caucus - U.S. House of Representatives

 Send a letter to your Representative, or call and leave a voice message today, asking that they please join the TB Elimination Caucus in the House of Representatives.

 The Tuberculosis Elimination Caucus in the U.S. House of Representatives was formed in March of 2012 by Representatives Engel (D-NJ), Green (D-TX) and Young (R-AK).
 A caucus is an informal grouping of legislators which can help rally interest and enthusiasm on an issue of mutual concern, by sponsoring briefings, initiating letters and inquiries, and more.
 You can help to grow the membership of this caucus by sending a letter to your Representatives asking that they join this very important caucus.

 Now, in 2023, it continues to be a bipartisan coalition, working on TB-related issues.

 First, check the list below to see if your Representative is already a member on the Caucus.
 If your Representative is on this list, then you can email them to thank them for joining and their service on such an important topic.